polterguy/magic.http/README.md

 The library provides 5 dead simple methods throughs its `IHttpClient`, which maps to the above HTTP verbs somehow.
 These methods should be fairly easily understood by most C# developers.

-* Task<Response> PostAsync<Request, Response>(string url, Request request, string contentType = "application/json", string token = null)
-* Task<Response> PutAsync<Request, Response>(string url, Request request, string contentType = "application/json", string token = null)
-* Task<Response> GetAsync<Response>(string url, string token = null)
-* Task GetAsync(string url, Action<Stream> functor, string token = null)
-* Task<Response> DeleteAsync<Response>(string url, string token = null)
+* PostAsync(url, request)
+* PutAsync(url, request)
+* GetAsync(url)
+* GetAsync(url, callback)
+* DeleteAsync(url)

 The `POST` and `PUT` verbs requires payload objects, that you provide as typed generic arguments, while the `DELETE` and `GET` verbs does not allow you to supply payloads.
 In addition you can optionally supply a _"token"_, normally a JWT token, that will be transmitted in the HTTP Authorize header of your request, as a _"Bearer"_ token.
+You can also explicitly declare which type of `Content-Type` your PUT and POST requests are having as their payloads.

-In addition the library will _"intelligently"_ handle both `Stream` requests and `Stream` responses for POST, PUT and GET (not DELETE), allowing you to either supply a `Stream` as a request object (PUT and POST), which will serialize your stream directly on to the HTTP request stream, or by using the overload of the `GetAsync` method that requires you to supply an `Action` taking one stream, from where you can directly access the HTTP response stream.
-This allows you to serialize large files, without first loading them into memory, both as request payloads and as response return values.
+In addition the library will _"intelligently"_ handle `Stream` requests for POST and PUT, allowing you to supply a `Stream` as a request object, which will serialize your stream directly on to the HTTP request stream, without loading its content into memory first.
+The `GetAsync` method also has an overload allowing you to access the response stream directly, allowing you to download large files, without first loading them into memory.

 Apart from the above features, the library does not really give you much options, and is to be considered an _"opinionated"_ HTTP REST library, and its purpose is not to support every possible configuration you can imagine, since its purpose